h4ndzdatm0ld/dev-knot-blog/dev-knot/content/posts/2021-05-23-implementing-xr-traffic-controller-xtc-in-ip-mpls-amp-segment-routing-service-provider-networks.md

   - XTC
 ---

 Hello!
 Thank you for taking the time to view my blog and (possibly) follow along!
-I have been spending time preparing for the DEVNET SPAUTO specialist certification and I hope to create some great content thats publically available for those trying to achieve this cert.
+I have been spending time preparing for the DEVNET SPAUTO specialist certification and I hope to create some great content thats publicly available for those trying to achieve this cert.

 I&#8217;ve been gathering all the lab materials and automation I&#8217;ve created at the following personal repository: